 Dementia prevention strategies means living life as if you are going to develop the disease…

 There are many different types of dementia.
-Everyone knows someone with Alzheimer’s dementia, or someone caring for an individual with dementia.
+Everyone knows someone with Alzheimer’s dementia.
+Or someone that is caring for an individual with dementia.
 Some individuals carry the gene for Alzheimer’s disease.
-This however, does not mean that you will develop the disease.
+This does not mean that you will develop the disease.
 It means you have the possibility of developing Alzheimer’s disease.

 More on dementia prevention strategies…

 These activities will be important for you, if you do develop dementia.
-The person caring for you can help slow the progression of the disease by involving you in activities that are of interest to you.
+The person caring for you can help slow the progression of the disease.
+They can do this by involving you in activities that are of interest to you.
 Thus, decreasing stress and negative behaviors that may arise out of boredom.

 Of course, the goal here is actually dementia prevention.
-However incorporating these lifestyle changes is a win-win for you, as you learn something new and different it helps you live longer without developing dementia…and if you should develop it, it will help you live a better quality of life for you and your eventual caregiver.
+Incorporating lifestyle changes is a win-win for you.
+As you learn something new and different, it helps you live longer.
+Without developing dementia.
+If you should develop it, it will help you live a better quality of life for you and your eventual caregiver.